OWASP/SecureCodingDojo/README.md

 # Hosting Insecure.Inc
+Note: Don't put Insecure.Inc on a publicly facing server or in AWS since activity against it may trigger IPS alarms, etc.

 Setup a Tomcat 8 server.

+If you configured a key for storing the challenge secrets encrypted you need to perform the following step.

-Tomcat will ignore environment variables so you will have to configure the challenge key in /opt/tomcat/bin/setenv.sh
-(or wherever you had tomcat installed) like so:
+Tomcat will ignore environment variables so you will have to configure the challenge key in /opt/tomcat/bin/setenv.sh (or wherever you had tomcat installed) like so:

     export CHALLENGE_KEY="our challenge key seed"
     export CHALLENGE_KEY_IV="your challenge key iv seed"

-Note: Don't put Insecure.Inc on a publicly facing server or in AWS since activity against it may trigger IPS alarms, etc.

 # Deploying the Training Portal on AWS ELB
 AWS ELB setup is pretty standard.
 Configure the RDS DB separately because once you setup the environment you can't easily switch or delete databases.